odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/running-egeria-summary.md

 We have now nearly reached the end of the Dojo.

-During this session we hope you've gained
+During this session we hope you've gained:

  - an understanding of what Egeria is
  - an opportunity to run the Egeria code live
  - been able to experiment with some interactions via the API & User Interface